 - The NICTA International Postgraduate Award (NIPA) is available to international PhD students for up to three years, and is offered in conjunction with an NRPA (as part of a NICTA-sponsored scholarship package).
 The two NICTA scholarships provide recipients with an annual tax-free stipend at the APA equivalent rate.
 The NIPA scholarship may also cover international tuition fees, OSHC and visa cost reimbursement at NICTA's discretion.

 NICTA scholarships may be extended for a period of 6 months, in circumstances supported by UNSW and NICTA.
-A separate application form, available through the University, must be submitted by students seeking to extend their existing NICTA scholarship.
+A separate application form should be requested at email@example.com and must be submitted by students seeking to extend their existing NICTA scholarship.
 Applications for extension of NICTA scholarships are assessed on three criteria – progress and performance as a research candidate, plans for thesis submission and beneficial engagement with NICTA as a NICTA-enhanced PhD student.

 Making an Application for NICTA Enhancement

 To apply for a NICTA scholarship, carefully follow the outlined application procedure.

 Enquiries relating to NICTA scholarships at UNSW should be directed to firstname.lastname@example.org